 These false positives and false negatives might be confusing, so visit your physician if at all you are in doubt.
 Read further to understand more about the false negative.

 Is 7 DPO BFP Possible?

-Big fat positive (BFP) by 7 DPO is highly unlikely.
+Big fat positive (7dpo bfp) by 7 DPO is highly unlikely.
 Firstly, remember the duration between the possible implantation and 7 DPO is short of strong evidence predicting the possibility of a pregnancy.
-Since there is a chance that the ovum might have been fertilized by the sperm and still in transit towards the uterus, you may not get positive results too.
+Since there is a chance that the ovum might have been fertilized by the sperm and is still in transit toward the uterus, you may not get positive results too.
 Hence, the sequence of effects usually occurring after implantation in pregnancy is improbable.

 Let’s do a recap to understand why it may be negative.
 In a regularly menstruating woman, after intercourse, the sperm fertilizes the ovum to form the embryo, and it implants in 6 – 12 days.
 It can even delay as long as 15 days.
 A particular hormone level, human chorionic gonadotropin (hCG), produces a positive result while using the pregnancy kits.
 This is a hormone usually produced about 2 – 5 days following the implantation.
 Considering this time frame, detecting hCG in your blood or urine might differ.
 Hence, the pregnancy test on your 7 DPO may not be positive.